Good news:

 - How everything in an RV works

-- How to maintain your RV so it holds it’s value
+- How to maintain your RV so that it holds its value

 - Where to stay and how to plan your routes

-- PART 1: How much does it cost to live in an RV ?
+- How much does it cost to live in an RV?

-- PART 2: How to test the RV lifestyle before you commit
+- How to test the RV lifestyle before you commit

-- PART 5: How to maintain your RV so it holds it’s value
+- How to maintain your RV so it holds its value

-- PART 6: Where to stay and how to plan your routes
+- Where to Stay and How to plan your routes

 In this guide to living in an RV, you’ll learn: